TimMangan/App-Info/docs/Windows/7-Zip/InstallConfigure.md

 * INSTALLDIR is supported.
 * ALLUSERS is supported.

+## SilentInstallHQ
+Silent Install HQ provides information on the silent install of this app https://silentinstallhq.com/?s=7-zip

 ## Typical Configuration Items

 This identifies the most commonly interesting configuration items in the application.